5 Surefire Steps for Nail Gun Safety

 4. Provide Personal Protective Equipment (PPE)

 One of the most important parts of nail gun safety is the usage of personal protective equipment.
-Employers are required by OSHA to provide this equipment to their employees at no cost to employees, the following protective equipment for workers using nail guns:
+Employers must provide the following equipment:

 One of the most impactful tools of safety training is the real life encounters of one’s peers.
 That’s why it is important whenever an injury occurs, no matter how significant or minor, the employee reports the incident to his employer.
 After the injury is reported the employer should encourage the injured to come forward and tell his tale to his colleges to help them prevent similar injury.

-If the employee isn’t willing to come forward, the employer should still address the cause oif injury with the employees.
+If the employee isn’t willing to come forward, the employer should still address the cause of injury with the employees.

 - Next Post: Plea Date Set in Death of 12-year-old Boy